sympy/sympy/doc/src/contributing/documentation-style-guide.rst

 (``.rst``) or Markdown (``.md``).
 Markdown documentation uses `MyST
 <https://myst-parser.readthedocs.io/en/latest/index.html>`_.
 See `this guide
 <https://myst-parser.readthedocs.io/en/latest/syntax/syntax.html>`_ for more
-information on how to write documents in MArkdown.
+information on how to write documents in Markdown.
 Markdown is only supported for narrative documentation.
 Docstrings should continue to use RST syntax.
 Any part of this style guide that is not specific to RST syntax should still apply to Markdown documents.